nstijepovic/foundry-apim-terraform/public-foundry-agent/README.md

 | APIM model connection | `category = ApiManagement`; model reference is `<connection>/<deployment>`, e.g. `hub-apim-openai/gpt-5.1` |
 | Document Intelligence (optional, default on) | Dedicated keyless account + project connection + RBAC |

-The agent calls Foundry's own Responses API; Foundry in turn calls **chat completions** on the APIM connection (not `/responses`) — so `apim_inference_api_version` only needs to be a version your gateway's chat completions endpoint accepts, not a Responses-capable one.

 ## Prerequisites

 - Terraform `>= 1.10.0`, Azure CLI logged in.